 Remote monitoring is the use of advanced technology to remotely monitor the systems, environments and custom parameters of a site.
 By observing, tracking and analysing the data received, real-time issues and alerts can be identified and instantly acted upon, whether that be fixing an internal issue or actioning a police response.

 Professionally remote monitoring is usually carried out by a third party provider from an off-site location.
 They will have a team of highly trained and experienced monitoring operatives who continuously monitor a site, 24/7, 365 days a year.
+This level of oversight is particularly important when ensuring reliable monitoring with redundant systems during a crisis.

 The Importance of Disaster Recovery